LumosO11y/ObservabilityOnboarding/learning/additional/GettingIntoALargeCodeBase.md

 - Use break points strategically while running code to get a more in-depth look at things that look complicated.
 - Use scratch files to run methods in isolation in order to understand them better.
   You can also use them to test out and manipulate code logic.

+- **Also, don't hesitate to ask other members of the team for advice and additional explanations about the code structure and logic!**